-Foday, a final year Njala University student was the first intern to join DSTI when the office was commissioned last year.
-He says that it was the 2003 film, “The Italian Job”, that sparked his interest in coding and algorithms.
-In one epic scene in the movie, Actor Seth Green’s character Lyle writes code to develop a new algorithm to override the traffic light system in LA to allow his crew to make a getaway after a major heist.
+Foday, a final-year Njala University student, was the first intern to join DSTI when the office was commissioned last year.
+He says that it was the 2003 film “The Italian Job”, that sparked his interest in coding and algorithms.
+In one epic scene in the movie, actor Seth Green’s character Lyle writes code to develop a new algorithm to override the traffic light system in LA to allow his crew to make a getaway after a major heist.
 This scene made Foday wonder what else he could do with algorithms.
 He borrowed books from a relative and taught himself to code.
 That was 16 years ago.
-Today, he is a final year Computer Science & Information Technology student at Njala passionate about writing code to support his country’s digitization efforts.
+Today, he is a final-year Computer Science and Information Technology student at Njala, passionate about writing code to support his country’s digitization efforts.

 Before he joined DSTI, Foday had been developing an early warning SMS disaster response system to alert citizens of emergencies.
-In 2017 a mudslide, caused by heavy rains, and deforestation killed over 1000 Sierra Leoneans in just one day.
+In 2017, a mudslide caused by heavy rains and deforestation killed over 1000 Sierra Leoneans in just one day.
 That catastrophe inspired him to develop a solution that would reduce casualties during emergencies.
-Data for decision making, effective service delivery and citizen engagement are part of DSTI’s key strategic pillars.
-Citizens need digital services that will enhance their lives and improve interaction with government.
+Data for decision-making, effective service delivery, and citizen engagement are part of DSTI’s key strategic pillars.
+Citizens need digital services that will enhance their lives and improve their interaction with the government.

-“Most times when we have difficulties we complain.
-We say, ‘doc I’ve tried everything but its not working’.
-He’ll just tell you that you need to fix it, you should fix it.
-Several times we asked the same questions and get the same response.
+“Most times, when we have difficulties, we complain.
+We say, ‘Doc, I’ve tried everything, but its not working’.
+He’ll just tell you that you need to fix it.
+You should fix it.
+Several times, we asked the same questions and got the same response.
 It’s fun.
-I thought why should we be asking , why can’t we get it done before we complain.”
+I thought, Why should we be asking?
+Why can’t we get it done before we complain?”

 Over the last six months since its launch, DSTI has trained several interns from Sierra Leone’s universities and high schools.
-Monjama Alpha, the top Physics and Engineering first year student at Fourah Bay College; Joseph Jawa Kebbie, a high school graduate from Christ the King’s College in Bo, and several students from Institute of Public Administration (IPAM) have learned to code and build systems alongside full time staff.
+Monjama Alpha, the top Physics and Engineering first-year student at Fourah Bay College; Joseph Jawa Kebbie, a high school graduate from Christ the King’s College in Bo; and several students from the Institute of Public Administration (IPAM) have learned to code and build systems alongside full-time staff.
 DSTI offers these kinds of internships, fellowships, and externships for students, post-grads, and professionals who want to build the solutions that will transform Sierra Leone into an innovation nation.

 Check out Foday’s story in our first podcast from the lab.